situmtech/situm-android-wayfinding-getting-started/README.md

 ### Change geofences color

 As well as using your organization theme and use custom UI elements, you can choose the color used to render geofences over the map.

+### Custom position icons

+Customize the icons used to show the user position over the map.
+Two icons can be provided:

+* `librarySettings.setUserPositionIcon(userPositionIcon)`: position without orientation.
+* `librarySettings.setUserPositionArrowIcon(userPositionArrowIcon)`: position with orientation.

+The example `ActivitySampleCustomPositionIcons.java` uses xml attributes, as you can see in the layout file `activity_sample_custom_position_icons.xml`.

 ## More information